 Examples of using data sources include:

-- Populating a select dropdown with options from an ACF field
+- Populating a select field with options from an ACF, Meta Box, Pods or Toolset choice field.

 You’ll find the data source option at top of all field data grids.